xtul/NetChan/README.md

+![logo]

-﻿# NetChan
+# What is NetChan

-NetChan is a frontend for my [NetBoard](https://github.com/xtul/NetBoard) project.
-It is different to NetBoard in that it is stylized - NetChan is a website that will be available once the project is good enough, whereas NetBoard is a generic API provider.
+NetChan is a frontend for my [NetBoard](https://github.com/xtul/NetBoard) project - an anonymous forum where registration is not required.
+It is a website that will be publicly available once this project covers all of NetBoard's functionality.
 Same as NetBoard, it is a work-in-progress and many things are subject to change.

 # Technology